xAkshay/pdfToolkit/README.md

 - **Protect PDF:** Set a new password to encrypt and protect a PDF file.
 - **Remove Password:** Remove the password encryption from a password-protected PDF file.

-## Getting Started

 ### Prerequisites

-- wxPython "pip install wxPython"
+- "pip install wxPython"

-- PyPDF2 "pip install wxPython PyPDF2"
+- "pip install wxPython PyPDF2"